 |NDT 120||Visual and Optical Testing||5|

 |NDT 130||Liquid Penetrant Testing||5|

 |NDT 240CAP||Capstone Project||3|

 This course is an introduction to terms and definitions and a method overview of nondestructive testing.
-Methods include eddy current liquid penetrant, magnetic particle, radiography and ultrasonic testing.
+Methods include eddy current, visual liquid penetrant, magnetic particle, radiography and ultrasonic testing.

 Explores the properties of materials, both metals and non-metals, and their applications in design and manufacturing.
-Define the advantages of Lean Concepts and applications.
+Introduction to Lean Concepts and applications.